Reactions of the Halogens

-Explain this pattern in reactivity in terms of electronic configurations.
+Explain the relative reactivity of the halogens in terms of electronic configurations.

-- As you go down Group 1, the number of shells of electrons increases by 1 (Period number increases down the Periodic table).
+- As you go up Group 7, the number of shells of electrons decreases (Period number decreases moving up the Periodic Table).

-- This means that the outer electron is further away from the nucleus so there are weaker forces of attraction between the electron and the nucleus.
+- This means that the outer electrons are closer to the nucleus so there are stronger electrostatic forces of attraction and less shielding.

 Edexcel GCSE Chemistry Notes

 See if you’ve got what it takes.
 Test yourself with our topic questions.

 Morgan’s passion for the Periodic Table begun on his 10th birthday when he received his first Chemistry set.
 After studying the subject at university he went on to become a fully fledged Chemistry teacher, and now works in an international school in Madrid!
 In his spare time he helps create our fantastic resources to help you ace your exams.